By Marc Lichtenfield, Chief Income Strategist

 It’s rare to find a double-digit yielder that is so healthy and is growing the dividend.
 The yield alone will almost immediately satisfy the requirements of the 10-11-12 System (whose goal is to generate 11% yields within 10 years) and the Compound Income Portfolio (whose goal is to achieve 12% average annual total returns over 10 years with dividends reinvested).

 Action to Take: Buy Capital Southwest Corp.
-(Nasdaq: CSWC), and add it to the Instant Income Portfolio or the Compound Income Portfolio.
-Place a 25% trailing stop in the Instant Income Portfolio only.
-The stock should be held in a tax-deferred account if possible.
+(Nasdaq: CSWC) Place a 25% trailing stop The stock should be held in a tax-deferred account if possible.

 Don’t Get Caught by Surprise